DoggieLicc/discord-sdg-helper/README.md

 8. Install requirements: `pip install -r requirements.txt`
 9. Create a file named `.env`
 10. Edit it and add `BOT_TOKEN=<token>` where `<token>` is the bot's token you got from step 1, then save
-11. Run the main script: `python main.py`
+11. Run the main script: `python main.py` or `python3 main.py`
+12. Sync the application commands by the text command `sdg.sync` in a channel the bot has access to

 ## How to use this bot:
 This bot uses the slash commands system provided by Discord.
 Type `/` to see the available commands